 By Jacqueline Olivo, Marine Daughter

 As Military families, we move A LOT!
 But packing up and moving away to college is a whole other ballgame.
-Below you’ll find ten DO’S and DON’TS of your first college packing list – perhaps with a couple of
+Below you’ll find ten DO’S and DON’TS of your first dorm packing list to help you decide what to pack for college – perhaps with a couple of items you might not typically think of!

 Mattress cover, mattress pad, bed bug spray, and bed risers.